Hi, I’m Sharon!

 I am passionate about good food!
 I love preparing food that not only tastes delicious, but also makes us healthy and happy.
 I haven’t always been into healthy living though!
 It was the birth of Lucien that sparked my interest in food and nutrition.
 It dawned on me that I was now responsible for the well-being of another person, and this seemed such a big responsibility!
 Of course, like any mother, I wanted to make sure that I gave him the best start in life.
 I wanted to prepare food that was going to nourish him and keep him healthy.
 I also realised that Mark and I needed to take care of our own health so that we would be able to look after him.

 Delving into science and nutrition journals, I read time and again of the health benefits of a whole-food plant-based diet which focuses on eating highly nutritious foods namely vegetables, fruits, legumes, whole grains, nuts and seeds.
-These are the foods that supply the body with the nutrients it needs for good health including antioxidants, vitamins, minerals, fibre, complex carbohydrates and plant proteins.
+These are the foods that supply the body with the nutrients it needs for good health including antioxidants, vitamins, minerals, fibre, complex carbohydrates, healthy fats and plant proteins.
 In particular, it appears to significantly reduce the risk of diseases that have become prevalent in the West, including heart disease, cancers, autoimmune diseases, type II diabetes and obesity.

 The advice from health professionals is that a plant-based diet is not only safe for children, but it provides the best nutritional protection against disease, both in childhood and into adulthood.